Bioreporter: Nonspecific lux Bioreporters

 Nonspecific lux bioreporters are typically used for the detection of chemical toxins.
 They are usually designed to continuously bioluminesce.
 Upon exposure to a chemical toxin, either the cell dies or its metabolic activity is retarded, leading to a decrease in bioluminescent light levels.
 Their most familiar application is in the Microtox assay where, following a short exposure to several concentrations of the sample, the decreased bioluminescence can be correlated to relative levels of toxicity.

 Firefly luciferase (Luc)

-Firefly luciferase catalyzes a reaction that produces visible light in the 550 – 575 nm range.
+Firefly luciferase catalyzes a reaction that produces visible light in the 550 to 575 nm range.
 A click-beetle luciferase is also available that produces light at a peak closer to 595 nm.
 Both luciferases require the addition of an exogenous substrate (luciferin) for the light reaction to occur.
 Numerous luc-based bioreporters have been constructed for the detection of a wide array of inorganic and organic compounds of environmental concern.
 The most promising applications, however, probably rely on introducing the genetic code of the firefly luciferase into other eukaryotic cells and tissues.